Denis the Carthusian: Life

 Posterity has surnamed him Doctor ecstaticus.
 Fundamental to Denis the Carthusian's teachings is his theory on contemplation.
 He proposes a division of life and wisdom into three parts.
-In the purgative stage the Christian is occupied with overcoming sin and growing in virtue.
+In the purgative stage, the Christian is occupied with overcoming sin and growing in virtue.
 This stage is associated with what he calls natural wisdom, naturally acquired.
-In the illuminative stage the Christian's mind is occupied with the contemplation of divine things.
+In the illuminative stage, the Christian's mind is occupied with the contemplation of divine things.
 The illuminative stage concerns what Denis calls supernatural wisdom, naturally acquired, also known as scholastic theology.
-In the Unitive stage he experiences a vehement love from his contemplation of the divine.
+In the Unitive stage, he experiences a vehement love from his contemplation of the divine.
 This type of experience can only come from supernatural wisdom, supernaturally bestowed.
 Denis the Carthusian was said to have reached the Unitive stage, being privileged to divine ecstatic experiences lasting hours at a time.
 While still a novice he had ecstasies which lasted two or three hours, and later on they lasted sometimes seven hours and more.
-During his ecstasies many things were revealed to him which he made known only when it could profit others, and the same may be said of what he learnt from the souls in purgatory, who appeared to him very frequently.
+During his ecstasies, many things were revealed to him which he made known only when it could profit others, and the same may be said of what he learnt from the souls in purgatory, who appeared to him very frequently.
 In physical austerities, he was assisted by a strong constitution, for he was a man of athletic build and had, as he said, "an iron head and a brazen stomach".

-During the last two years of his life he suffered intensely from paralysis, the stone, and other infirmities.
+During the last two years of his life, he suffered intensely from paralysis, the stone, and other infirmities.
 He had been a monk for forty-eight years when he died at the age of sixty-nine.

 Upon his remains being disinterred one hundred and thirty-seven years after, day for day (12 March 1608), his skull was said to have emitted a sweet perfume and the fingers he had most used in writing, i.e. the thumb and forefinger of the right hand, were apparently found in a perfect state of preservation.
-Although the cause of his beatification has never yet been introduced, St. Francis de Sales, St. Alphonsus Liguori, and other writers style him "Blessed"; his life is in the Acta Sanctorum of the Bollandists (12 March), and his name is to be found in many martyrologies.
+Although the cause of his beatification has never yet been introduced in accordance with the Carthusian tradition of not seeking such recognition, St. Francis de Sales, St. Alphonsus Liguori, and other writers style him "Blessed"; his life is in the Acta Sanctorum of the Bollandists (12 March), and his name is to be found in many martyrologies.